1. Install the Lumion plug-in for Revit

 5.1: Why can't you see the model after importing and placing it in your Scene?

-- Make sure that your Revit model is placed near the Base Point or Survey Point (see section 3.2 above) before importing it in Lumion.
+- Make sure that your Revit model is placed near the Base Point or Survey Point depending on which Insertion Point type you have selected in the plug-in export options (see section 3.3 above) before importing it in Lumion.

 5.2: Why can't you assign a Lumion material to individual surfaces?